Resisting, Obstructing, or Assaulting the Police

 Can a police officer handcuff you without arresting you?

-Actually, if a police officer has legitimate, articulable suspicion of criminal behavior, it is permissible for them to detain you on the street momentarily, question you, and even demand to see identification.
+If a police officer has legitimate, articulable suspicion of criminal behavior, it is permissible for them to detain you on the street momentarily, question you, and even demand to see identification.
 These are referred to as “Terry stops.”

 How long can the police detain you?